 History and Information

 Loma Linda University School of Pharmacy admitted its first class in the Fall quarter of 2002.
-The specific objective of the Doctor of Pharmacy (PharmD) degree program is to educate pharmacists in a Seventh-day Adventist Christian setting.
-Graduates will be able to provide high quality pharmacy care as fully participating members of health-care teams committed to whole-person care.
+The specific objective of the Doctor of Pharmacy (PharmD) degree program is to educate pharmacists in a faith-based setting.
+Graduates will be able to provide high quality pharmacy care as fully participating members of healthcare teams committed to whole-person care.

 The four-year program leads to the PharmD degree and is the first offering of the professional doctorate in pharmacy degree program by a Seventh-day Adventist institution of higher learning.
 Priority is given to those students who are on track to complete a bachelor's degree in biological, chemical, or related sciences (see full list of prerequisites and admissions information).